rodrigobmedeiros/remember/README.md

 # remember
-Repo used to developer remember app.
+Repo used to develop remember app.